Hillpro/WinEvo/docs/architecture.md

 ### Why one agent binary in two modes

 Users who enable background execution get a persistent Windows Service that can run long actions while the UI is closed.
-Users who opt out get an on-demand broker that UAC-prompts once per elevated batch and exits when idle.
-Both behaviors reuse the exact same execution code — there is no "service version" and "broker version" of each action.
+Users who opt out get an on-demand broker.
+Both modes reuse the exact same execution code — there is no "service version" and "broker version" of each action.
 The binary reads its startup mode from command-line args; everything above that is identical.

+**Current implementation:** only the broker mode is wired.
+The broker is spawned when the Shell starts, runs as the current user, and is replaced with an elevated instance on demand when an action declares `elevation: required`.
+Service mode + its install/uninstall entry points are TODO.

 ## IPC

-Named pipe + gRPC.
-See [ipc-contract.md](ipc-contract.md) for the protocol and security model.
+Named pipe transport.
+Current runtime uses length-prefixed JSON framing; the gRPC contract is defined in [`WinEvo.Contracts/Protos/agent-service.proto`](../src/WinEvo.Contracts/Protos/agent-service.proto) as the target transport for a later swap.
+See [ipc-contract.md](ipc-contract.md) for the full protocol and security model.

-- **Service mode pipe:** `\\.\pipe\WinEvo.Agent.System`, ACL grants LocalSystem + the interactive user SID.
+- **Service mode pipe:** `\\.\pipe\WinEvo.Agent.System`, ACL grants LocalSystem + the interactive user SID. *(service mode not implemented yet)*
-- **Broker mode pipe:** `\\.\pipe\WinEvo.Agent.User.{sessionId}`, ACL grants only the interactive user SID.
+- **Broker mode pipe:** `\\.\pipe\WinEvo.Agent.User`, ACL grants the interactive user SID.
+When the broker is elevated, the pipe's mandatory integrity label is lowered to Medium so the unelevated Shell can write to it.
-- **Client verification:** agent resolves the client PID via `GetNamedPipeClientProcessId` and verifies the client executable's Authenticode signature before accepting commands.
+- **Client verification:** agent will resolve the client PID via `GetNamedPipeClientProcessId` and verify the client executable's Authenticode signature before accepting commands. *(not implemented yet)*

 ## Action model